-- (1) The Advisory Council shall consist of at least 15 members, each of whom shall be a full or part-time Federal employee or a member of the Armed Forces. - (2) Members of the Advisory Council shall be designated by the Secretary of Defense, except that an individual who is not an employee of the Department of Defense shall be designated, in consultation with the Secretary of Defense, by the head of the Federal department or agency that employs the individual. - (3) The Advisory Council shall include the following members: - (A) One member who is an expert in nursing home or retirement home administration and financing. - (B) One member who is an expert in gerontology. - (C) One member who is an expert in financial management. - (D) Two representatives of the Department of Veterans Affairs, one to be designated from each of the regional offices nearest in proximity to the facilities of the Retirement Home. - (E) The Chairpersons of the Resident Advisory Committees. - (F) One enlisted representative of the Services' Retiree Advisory Council. - (G) The senior noncommissioned officer of one of the Armed Forces. - (H) Two senior representatives of military medical treatment facilities, one to be designated from each of the military hospitals nearest in proximity to the facilities of the Retirement Home. - (I) One senior judge advocate from one of the Armed Forces. - (J) One senior representative of one of the chief personnel officers of the Armed Forces. - (K) Such other members as the Secretary of Defense may designate. - (4) The Administrator of the each facility of the Retirement Home shall be a nonvoting member of the Advisory Council. - (5) The Secretary of Defense shall designate one member of the Advisory Council to serve as the Chairperson of the Advisory Council.
+- (1) The Advisory Council shall consist of at least 15 members. - (2) Members of the Advisory Council shall be designated by the Secretary of Defense, except that an individual who is not an employee of the Department of Defense shall be designated, in consultation with the Secretary of Defense, by the head of the Federal department or agency that employs the individual. - (3) The Advisory Council shall include the following members:

+- (A) One member who is an expert in nursing home or retirement home administration and financing. - (B) One member who is an expert in gerontology. - (C) One member who is an expert in financial management. - (D) Two representatives of the Department of Veterans Affairs, one to be designated from each of the regional offices nearest in proximity to the facilities of the Retirement Home. - (E) The Chairpersons of the Resident Advisory Committees. - (F) One enlisted representative of the Services' Retiree Advisory Council. - (G) The senior noncommissioned officer of one of the Armed Forces. - (H) Two senior representatives of military medical treatment facilities, one to be designated from each of the military hospitals nearest in proximity to the facilities of the Retirement Home. - (I) One senior judge advocate from one of the Armed Forces. - (J) One senior representative of one of the chief personnel officers of the Armed Forces. - (K) Such other members as the Secretary of Defense may designate. - (4) The Administrator of the each facility of the Retirement Home shall be a nonvoting member of the Advisory Council. - (5) The Secretary of Defense shall designate one member of the Advisory Council to serve as the Chairperson of the Advisory Council.
 The Chairperson shall conduct the meetings of the Advisory Council.